-The incentive schemes are an important part of the water regulatory framework and ensure the fair sharing of the risks associated with under and over expenditure between businesses and consumers.
+The incentive schemes are an important part of the water regulatory framework.
+The EBSS and CESS ensure the fair sharing of the risks associated with under and over expenditure between businesses and consumers, while ODIs promote service outcomes that deliver customer value.